Family Business Retreat Facilitation

 During the creation or refinement of this strategy, it must be constantly tested against current and past trends (in revenue, profits, etc.) and consider planned changes to the structure (growth, acquisition, retirement, etc.) so that a realistic and attainable set of objectives can be established.

 In order to arrive at these strategic goals and objectives, the retreat participants typically start by reviewing the strengths and weaknesses of the family business in order to determine the best approaches for arriving at the stated targets.
 Next, the operating environment is discussed.
 With many companies, while management’s view of the organization’s direction is consistent, the operating systems, incentives and procedures often directly contradict and discourage the actual attainment of those objectives.
-The bottom line is … the sessions Bill and Dom facilitate are, at a minimum, dynamic.
+The bottom line is … the sessions Bill, Dom and Tommye facilitate are, at a minimum, dynamic.
 And while they tend to follow a specific format, they focus first and foremost on coming away from the retreat with something valuable, rather than just a bunch of superficially agreed-to issues.
-Triggered by their experience, when Dom or Bill see or hear a group having a shallow discussion of sensitive or critical topics, they know when and how to change the format of the session to ensure that real issues are confronted and addressed.
+Triggered by their experience, when Dom, Bill or Tommye see or hear a group having a shallow discussion of sensitive or critical topics, they know when and how to change the format of the session to ensure that real issues are confronted and addressed.

 Regarding the retreat timetable, if management feels a survey is in order, initiating the survey or interview process is the first step in the critical path.
 The survey or interviews need to be kicked off about one month from the date of the retreat.
 After the survey or interview responses have been received and compiled (about 2 weeks out), we suggest a refined format for the retreat based on the: